-Today will mark a historic turn for Turkey, Abdullah Gul of AKP is projected to become the 11th president of Turkey, despite the fierce opposition of the army and other secularist.
-The army regards itself as the protector of Kamal Ataturk's secular legacy and they accuse Abdulla Gul of having an Islamist agenda.
+Today marks a historic moment for Turkey: Abdullah Gül of the AK Party is projected to become the 11th president of Turkey, despite fierce opposition from the army and other secularists.
+The military, which views itself as the guardian of Kemal Atatürk’s secular legacy, accuses Gül of pursuing an Islamist agenda.

 4 comments: